Whitney (album): Critical reception

-Upon the album's debut, the critical receptions of Whitney were mixed.
-Most of critics admitted the commercial value of the album, but were critical because its standard pattern followed the predecessor's winning formula and the materials failed to reveal Houston's individuality.
+Upon the album's debut, the critical reception of Whitney was mixed.
+Most critics admitted the commercial value of the album, but were critical because its standard pattern followed the predecessor's winning formula and the materials failed to reveal Houston's individuality.

 Jon Pareles of The New York Times criticized something as formulaic on the album, stating that: "Whitney plays everything safe.
 It uses three of the debut album's producers. [...]
 There are bouncy, tinkly songs aimed at teen-agers, [...] and slow tunes aimed at sentimental adults, as before.
 Even the album title fits in with an Arista Records custom of separating female singers—Dionne, Aretha, Carly—from their last names."
-He was not positive of her vocals on it, commenting "What's more unsettling is that in the two years since Whitney Houston was released, the singer hasn't gotten much more expressive.
+He was not positive towards her vocals on it, commenting "What's more unsettling is that in the two years since Whitney Houston was released, the singer hasn't gotten much more expressive.
 For too many songs, she takes the patched-together style of the debut album further [...] as if she were singing in a second language."
 He added that "For all the passionate avowals of the lyrics, Ms. Houston and her producers keep emotion at bay."